-Operating expenses in 2021 of \$84.27 million were largely consistent with the 2020 operating expenses of \$84.28 million.
-In 2020, outside Interceptor cleaning contracts added to the cost of maintaining the collection system; some of these costs did not reoccur in 2021.
-Also contributing to the decrease is that while the Authority hired approximately 25 employees in 2021, there were 34 employees who either retired or left the Authority; as such, there are fewer employees in 2021 as compared to 2020.
+Operating expenses in 2022 of \$90.44 million increased by 7.32 percent over the 2021 operating expenses of \$84.27 million.
+In 2022, outside Interceptor cleaning contracts added to the cost of maintaining the collection system; some of these costs did not occur in 2021.
+General inflation has also impacted the cost of items that are used in operating and maintaining the plant.
+Also, contributing to the increase is that while the Authority hired approximately 34 employees in 2022, there were 25 employees who either retired or left the Authority, as such there are nine more employees in 2022 as compared to 2021.